The Two-Parameter Brane Sigma-Model and Extended Solutions of M-Theory: Introduction

+\cb{The two-parameter sigma-model used below is not proposed as a fundamental worldsheet quantum field theory.
+Its role is analogous to that of the one-parameter brane sigma-model: it is an auxiliary solution-generating device which probes how the algebraic data of symmetric spaces embedded in $E_{11}$ are lifted to spacetime fields. {\cred The physical information extracted from the construction concerns the classical solution space of the $E_{11}$/$M$-theory framework and its $M^\ast$ and $M'$ signature frames, rather than quantum observables of a fundamental worldsheet theory.}

-The symmetric spaces used in these brane $\sigma$-models are constructed using the Kac-Moody algebras $E_{10}$ and $E_{11}$.
+The symmetric spaces used in brane $\sigma$-models are constructed using the Kac-Moody algebras $E_{10}$ and $E_{11}$.
 These algebras have long been argued to encode hidden symmetries of supergravity relevant to $M$-theory \cite{Julia:1980gr,West:2001as} and the coset construction provides a dictionary relating the path of a massless particle on a coset to brane solutions in space-time.
 The $\sigma$-model action on the coset for a massless particle is a simpler and, arguably, more fundamental setting to investigate $M$-theory and the high-energy description of space-time.
-Consequently it is of interest to consider simple extensions of the massless particle motion on cosets of subgroups of $E_{10}$ and $E_{11}$.
-In this paper, instead of the motion of a massless particle, we consider the motion of a string on the cosets of subgroups of $E_{11}$.
+It is therefore of interest to consider simple extensions of massless particle motion on cosets of subgroups of $E_{10}$ and $E_{11}$. {\cred Here, instead of massless particle motion, we consider an auxiliary two-parameter worldsheet construction on cosets of subgroups of $E_{11}$.} The central problem is how to embed two symmetric-space parameters in space-time, i.e. how to associate coordinates on the symmetric space with space-time coordinates.